 As someone of privilege I have a duty to acknowledge what's really going on and work from my place of unearned power to level the playing field for those born into different experiences.
 All of us white, middle class, heterosexual, cis-gendered, able-bodied, english-speaking, settler women practicing and promoting self-help / the law of attraction do.

 Though I don't know what this will look like across my lifetime, for now I've started offering free mentorship for those who can't afford it.
 These are people living the result of our systems.
-I've also started building up a shop (to be started towards the end of the summer) of heart-centered artists and crafters to create an affiliate program where all proceeds (on this site's end) go to creating nature-based youth-led programs for inner city youth who have never truly touched their feet to soil so they too can benefit from the vibrations Mother Nature has to offer.
+I've also started building up a shop (to be started towards the end of the summer, hopefully!) of heart-centered artists and crafters to create an affiliate program where all proceeds (on this site's end) go to creating nature-based youth-led programs for inner city youth who have never truly touched their feet to soil so they too can benefit from the vibrations Mother Nature has to offer.

 I know these are only small changes but they are changes in the right direction because they are changes rooted in the awareness I have of my privilege and how its gotten me where I am today.
 I have a space to create small informed change and I'm going to use it.

 And I hope you do too.
 We have to use what we've been given to give to others.